GuyHarwood/javascript-testing-talk/readme.md

-# Javascript Testing Team Talk March 2016
+# Javascript Testing Presentation March 2016

 The code examples relevant to each section of the talk are in their own branch.